 /dev/sdb1 is a partition on a live USB stick.

-Cool Tip: How mount an LVM Partition in a rescue mode!
+Cool Tip: How to mount an LVM Partition in a rescue mode!
 Read more →

 Once GRUB has been reinstalled on the primary disk drive and its configuration file has been regenerated with the proper settings, you can power off the computer, eject the live USB stick and boot normally.